peter1010/My-Gentoo-stuff/isengard/INSTALL.md

 # On a host PC

+Get suitable SD-card.. assume it is mounted at /dev/sdc on build machine.

 For Raspberry PI, we use MBR boot sector (to be backwards compatible).

 > sudo fdisk /dev/sdc